-Every day, five New Yorkers die needlessly due to lack of health coverage.
+Every day, as many as three New Yorkers die needlessly due to lack of health coverage.
 It’s so common that it no longer makes the headlines.
 In the last ten years, an estimated 20,000 New Yorkers died unnecessarily due to lack of health insurance.
 Over 1 million New Yorkers lack health insurance, and millions more have plans that would bankrupt them when faced with a medical emergency.

 If you’re lucky enough to have a decent health plan, chances are you have been forced to cover more of the cost every year, while having to fight denials and limitations.
 The fees charged by private insurers have risen by over 50% in the last five years throughout the state.
 New Yorkers deserve better.
 We should not have to plan our jobs and lives around how to pay for essential healthcare.